openenergymonitor/HeatpumpMonitor/installation.md

 ### Emoncms Inputs

 The input list will look much like this but without the configured feeds.
-Use the emoncms configuration details above to configure emoncms to record the heatpump monitor data.
+Use the emoncms configuration details above to configure emoncms to record the heatpump monitor data or alternatively use the automated setup method as documented here in the [Software setup guide](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/software_setup.md)

 ![emoncms_inputs.png](images/emoncms_inputs.png)